 Jun 28, 2020There are billions of UHF RFID tags circulating through the retail supply chain to track inventory, as well attached to goods such as baggage, and to smart packaging and shipping labels.
 As these tags eventually enter the waste stream, the challenge has been how to make the products recyclable or biodegradable.
 RFID tags are traditionally built on plastic substrates, with silicon and metal chips and metal antennas, and the process to make them create...

-To continue reading this article, please log in or choose a purchase option.
+To continue reading this article, please log in:

 Option 1: Become a Premium Member.

 One-year subscription, unlimited access to Premium Content: $189